bitshifter/glam-rs/README.md

 * Experiment with a using a 4x3 matrix as a 3D transform type that can be more efficient than `Mat4` for certain operations like inverse and multiplies
 * `no-std` support
-* Experiment with replacing SSE2 code with `f32x4` from the `packed_simd`
-  library - this will mean other architectures get SIMD support

 ## Naming